Shivendra690/Udacity-Self-Driving-Car/p1-finding-land-line/README.md

 In this project, I detected highway lane lines on a video stream and used OpencV image analysis techniques to identify lines, including Hough Transforms and Canny edge detection.

+You can check out the new advanced version of this project [here](https://github.com/Michael-Tu/Udacity-Self-Driving-Car/tree/master/p4-advanced-lane-finding).

 ## Get the Code
 You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/car/land-line/p1-finding-land-line.zip)